Nitrokey/pynitrokey/README.md

 pip3 install --user pynitrokey
 ```

-To access Nitrokey Start and FIDO2 devices without superuser rights, you need to install the Nitrokey udev rules that are shipped with `libnitrokey`.
+To access Nitrokey Start, Pro and FIDO2 devices without superuser rights, you need to install the Nitrokey udev rules that are shipped with `libnitrokey`.
 You can also install them manually:

 ```
 wget https://raw.githubusercontent.com/Nitrokey/libnitrokey/master/data/41-nitrokey.rules